chrismbryant/anchor-vector-optimization/README.md

 Hierarchical classification with multi-label classification.
 Change the softmax output into a collection of sigmoids with corresponding cross entropy losses.

 Specify different number of anchors per class.

+Negative anchors: The work we have discussed so far applies well when our data lives in a [simply connected space](https://en.wikipedia.org/wiki/Simply_connected_space) or a union of several such spaces; in other words, blobs of data are good, but holes in those blobs cause problems.
+Because our distance function increases as we move away from any particular anchor, the only way to

 Grant a trainable weight to each anchor (to make some more important than others), and take a weighted geometric mean of cosine distances rather than a basic product of distances.